hashicorp/packer/website/source/docs/extending/plugins.html.md

 ### Plugin Development Basics

-Developing a plugin is quite simple.
+Developing a plugin allows you to create additional functionality for Packer.
 All the various kinds of plugins have a corresponding interface.
-The plugin simply needs to implement this interface and expose it using the Packer plugin package (covered here shortly), and that's it!
+The plugin needs to implement this interface and expose it using the Packer plugin package (covered here shortly), and that's it!

 There are two packages that really matter that every plugin must use.
 Other than the following two packages, you're encouraged to use whatever packages you want.